On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Brownian Path Space Simulation

-Analogously the maximum ($\tau,W_\tau:=\vm$), can be considered by reflection.
-As shown in \cite{B:BPR06} we can draw from (\ref{eq:brmindist}) as outlined in \algBBM\, which extends \cite{B:BPR06} noting that it is possible to condition the minimum to occur within a particular interval (i.e. simulate $(\tau,\m)|\left(\m\in [a_1,a_2]\right)$ where $a_1 < a_2 \leq x\wedge y$).\\ \\ Conditional on a Brownian bridge sample path minimum (or maximum), the law of the remainder of the trajectory is that of a \textit{Bessel bridge}, which can be simulated by means of a 3-dimensional Brownian bridge of unit length conditioned to start and end at zero as outlined in \cite{AGP:AAP95} and \algBSBM\,(maximum by reflection).
+Conditional on a Brownian bridge sample path minimum (or maximum), the law of the remainder of the trajectory is that of a \textit{Bessel bridge}, which can be simulated by means of a 3-dimensional Brownian bridge of unit length conditioned to start and end at zero as outlined in~\cite{AGPAAP95} and Algorithm~\ref{algbsbm} (maximum by reflection).